pixelartexchange/artbase/README.md

 ... you will get
 <https://live---metadata-5covpqijaa-uc.a.run.app/metadata/0>.

-And if you open the url you will get the metadata in the JSON (JavaScript Object Notation) data interchange format:
+And if you open up the url you will get the metadata in the JSON (JavaScript Object Notation) data interchange format: